stratomercata/stratomercata-website/source/_people/adrian-self.md

 Adrian is a Software Engineer at [STRATO Mercata](https://stratomercata.com), bringing technical expertise to the platform's development.

-With his background as a hacker, cryptographer, smart contract developer and systems engineer, Adrian hunts for bugs and edge cases to keep Strato Mercata robust and reliable.
+With his background as a hacker, cryptographer, smart contract developer and systems engineer, Adrian hunts for bugs and edge cases to keep [STRATO Mercata](https://stratomercata.com) robust and reliable.

 Adrian's work helps create a secure and performant platform that users can trust with their digital assets.